Costinteo/osds-lab/lab5/README.md

 Run `make ex2` to build the exercise.
 Use the Intel SDE to run the binary (see important notices above).

-Intel CET is enabled for this binary, which means buffer overflows won't be able to hijack return addresses.
+Intel CET is enabled for this binary, which means all indirect call targets have to point correctly to the beginning of a function.
+Using COOP, it is guaranteed that this restriction will be respected.

 **[Q4]**: Explore the program.
 What does it do?
 Where is the vulnerability?